wrale/wrale-fleet/metal/hw/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for development guidelines.
+See [CONTRIBUTING.md](../../CONTRIBUTING.md) for monorepo development guidelines and [CONTRIBUTING.md](CONTRIBUTING.md) for hardware-specific guidelines.

 ## License

-Apache License 2.0
+Apache License 2.0.
+See [LICENSE](../../LICENSE) for the full license text.